CarlaNavia/do-eat-website/README.md

 - `HTML 5`: to structure the webpage
 - `CSS`: to manage the UX
 - `Bulma`: for the navbar and the responsiveness
+- `react-fontawesome`: for the application icons such as add, delete, edit...

 ## Style